PieroPaialungaAI/CoverLetterAI/README.md

 ---

 ## 🔑 API Key Setup
 This app requires an API key to process resumes and generate cover letters.
+I used Llama API as a API provider.
+Feel free to use whatever you like and change the code accordingly.
-👉 **Get your API key [here](https://your-api-provider.com)**
+👉 **Get Llama API key [here](https://www.llama-api.com/)**

 When running the app, **enter your API key** in the designated field.
+If you are using the code locally, you can add the key in the `constants.py` file and use it from default.

 ---